What is a camping turbo stove?

 Advantages of a camping turbo stove.

-- multiple savings in firewood while camping
+- much lower firewood use while camping

 - ease of ignition